 “Our third quarter reflects improvement in each of our three metrics for the first time since the beginning of 2009,” Chief Executive Officer Greg Case said in a conference call with analysts today.

-The earnings beat the average estimate (AON) of 16 analysts surveyed by Bloomberg by 5 cents per share.
+The earnings beat the average estimate (AON:US) of 16 analysts surveyed by Bloomberg by 5 cents per share.
 Net income climbed to $204 million from $198 million.